Margrave: Rank

 Originally a military office entrusted with guarding the borderlands (Mark), the title of margrave (Markgraf, Marchio) gradually transformed into a noble rank within the hierarchy of the Holy Roman Empire.
 Though no longer associated with a specific military function, the margrave ranked above a Graf (count) and was equivalent in status to titles such as Landgrave, Palsgrave (Pfalzgraf), and Gefürsteter Graf (princely count).
-Nevertheless, the rank remained below that of a Herzog (duke) and, officially, sometimes beneath a Fürst (prince).
+Nevertheless, the rank remained below that of a Herzog (duke) and in most cases also below a Fürst (prince).

 In some regions such as southern Austria and northern Italy—where imperial authority extended beyond the Alps—a number of nobles were granted the title of margrave by the Emperor.
 In Italian, this was typically rendered as marchese (marquis).
 Among these were ruling dynasties like the Marquis of Mantua, Marquis of Montferrat, Marquis of Saluzzo, Marquis of Fosdinovo, as well as the rulers of the March of Genoa, who exercised de facto sovereignty.
-Their authority often mirrored that of a territorial prince, aligning more closely with the original implications of the margravial dignity.
-Among them were the Pallavicini, a family descending from the Obertenghi margraves, who ruled over a number of fiefs in Lombardy and Liguria.
-In contrast, other noble families such as those of Burgau or Piatti held margravial titles without exercising territorial sovereignty.
+Their authority was equivalent to that of a territorial prince.
+Among them were the Pallavicini, a family descending from the Obertenghi margraves who ruled over a number of fiefs in Lombardy and Liguria.
+In contrast, other noble families such as the Burgau or Piatti held margravial titles without exercising territorial sovereignty.

 Usage

 By the 19th century, the sovereigns in Germany, Italy and Austria had all adopted "higher" titles, and not a single sovereign margraviate remained.
 Although the title remained part of the official style of such monarchs as the German Emperors, Kings of Saxony, and Grand Dukes of Baden, it fell into desuetude as the primary title of members of any reigning family.

 The children of Charles Frederick, Grand Duke of Baden by his second, morganatic wife, Luise Karoline Geyer von Geyersberg, only legally shared their mother's title of Imperial Count von Hochberg from 1796, and were not officially elevated to the title of margrave until 1817 when they were publicly de-morganitised.
 But their father had allowed its use for his morganatic children at his own court in Karlsruhe from his assumption of the grand ducal crown in 1806, simultaneously according to the princely title to the dynastic sons of his first marriage.
 However, from 1817 his male-line descendants of both marriages were internationally recognised as entitled to the princely prefix, which all used henceforth.

 The title of Margrave of Baden has been borne as a title of pretence only by the head of the House of Zähringen since the death of the last reigning Grand Duke, Frederick II, in 1928.
 Likewise, Margrave of Meissen is used as a title of pretence by the claimant to the Kingdom of Saxony since the death in exile of its last monarch, King Fredrick Augustus III, in 1932.

-In 1914, the Imperial German Navy commissioned a dreadnought battleship SMS Markgraf named after this title.
-She fought in WWI and was interned and scuttled at Scapa Flow after the war.
+In 1914, the Imperial German Navy commissioned the dreadnought battleship SMS Markgraf, whose name commemorated this title.
+She fought in World War I and was interned and scuttled at Scapa Flow after the war.